Fund of Australia Limited, HCF Life Insurance Company Pty Ltd, Manchester Unity

-- Complete an online form;
+- complete an online form;

-- Give us your email address; or
+- give us your email address; or

 use any of our services through our website.

 We collect data from our website to help us understand which are the most popular

 us improve the content and make the navigation easier.

 When you visit our website, it will send a cookie to your computer.
 This is a small

 HCF uses remarketing with Google Analytics to advertise online.
-Third-party vendors,
+Thirdparty vendors,

 including Google, show HCF advertisements on website sites across the Internet.
-HCF and third-party vendors, including Google, use first-party

 Google Analytics cookie) and third-party cookies (such as the DoubleClick cookie)